 Leading off seemingly into thin air over the driveway was a large hall.
 The light came from huge open windows all along its right side.
 By one of them was a Lady.

 She was white, this Lady.
-Not like me or my family, but white like stone.
+Not like me or my family, but stone white.
 Like some stone, she sparkled silver.
-Parts of her skin (under cheekbones; in the hollow of her throat) were palest blue.
+Parts of her skin (under cheekbones; in the hollow of her throat) were the palest blue.
 Her hair was wavy and deepest red.
 Gold threads (also hair, I realized later), wound through it.
 White combs held it back from her face.
 She wore a pale green dress that ended high enough to show she was barefoot.

 On one slender hand on a vertical slat helped balance her as she looked at whatever held her attention outside.
 One foot was flat on the–wood? stone?–of the hall floor.
 The other was back, two toes bent back and resting on the ground, the small ones slightly curled in the air.